 Drivenow is a good resource to compare campervan hire in Western Australia as it includes all the large companies like Britz, Maui, Jucy as well as smaller ones.

 Originally known as The Convict Establishment, the name changed to Fremantle Prison in 1867.
 The site was chosen due to the closeness to the city and the harbour.
 It was believed that the strong sea breeze would help prevent disease.

-Superintendent Thomas Dixon was the first occupier of the magistrates building which was constructed in 1855.
-It wasn’t until 1886 that the resident magistrate, who was responsible of hearing prisoners’ crimes, moved in.
-Holding cells were built into the cellar in 1903 which held the prisoners overnight until the reception was open the next day.
+Superintendent Thomas Dixon was the first occupier of the magistrate’s building which was constructed in 1855.
+It was in 1886 that the resident magistrate, who was responsible for hearing prisoners’ crimes, moved in.
+Holding cells were built into the cellar in 1903, which held the prisoners overnight until the reception was open the next day.